muskanmarwah1/0x-sdk/README.md

 ## Usage

-Swap tokens with the 0x SDK:
+Swap tokens with the 0x-sdk:

 ```ts
 import { ZeroExSdk } from '@0x/0x-sdk';